Skip to content

 The Free Plan ($0)

-WordPress’ free program offers an excellent beginning for testing and personal blogging.
+WordPress’ free program provides an excellent starting point for testing and personal blogging.
 This open plan will get you the following:

 • Essential website-building functionality